Leo Strauss: Encounters with Carl Schmitt and Alexandre Kojève

 Two significant political-philosophical dialogues Strauss had with living thinkers were those he held with Carl Schmitt and Alexandre Kojève.
-Schmitt, who would later become, for a short time, the chief jurist of Nazi Germany, was one of the first important German academics to review Strauss's early work positively.
-Schmitt's positive reference for, and approval of, Strauss's work on Hobbes was instrumental in winning Strauss the scholarship funding that allowed him to leave Germany.
+Schmitt, who would later, for a short time, become the chief jurist of Nazi Germany, was one of the first important German academics to review Strauss's early work positively.
+Schmitt's positive reference for and approval of Strauss's work on Hobbes was instrumental in winning Strauss the scholarship funding that allowed him to leave Germany.

 According to Heinrich Meier's interpretation, Strauss's critique and clarifications of The Concept of the Political led Schmitt to make significant emendations in its second edition.
 Writing to Schmitt in 1932, Strauss summarised Schmitt's political theology that "because man is by nature evil, he, therefore, needs dominion.
 But dominion can be established, that is, men can be unified only in a unity against—against other men.
 Every association of men is necessarily a separation from other men ... the political thus understood is not the constitutive principle of the state, of order, but a condition of the state."
 But Robert Howse argues that there is no clear evidence to support these claims and that the relationship between them was merely professional.

 Strauss, however, directly opposed Schmitt's position.
-For Strauss, Schmitt and his return to Thomas Hobbes helpfully clarified the nature of our political existence and our modern self-understanding.
+For Strauss, Schmitt, and his return to Hobbes helpfully clarified the nature of our political existence and our modern self-understanding.
 Schmitt's position was therefore symptomatic of the modern-era liberal self-understanding.
 Strauss believed that such an analysis, as in Hobbes's time, served as a useful "preparatory action," revealing our contemporary orientation towards the eternal problems of politics (social existence).
 However, Strauss believed that Schmitt's reification of our modern self-understanding of the problem of politics into a political theology was not an adequate solution.
-Strauss instead advocated a return to a broader classical understanding of human nature and a tentative return to political philosophy, in the tradition of the ancient philosophers.
+Strauss instead advocated a return to a broader classical understanding of human nature and to political philosophy, in the tradition of the ancient philosophers.

 With Kojève, Strauss had a close and lifelong philosophical friendship.
 They had first met as students in Berlin.
 The two thinkers shared boundless philosophical respect for each other.
 Kojève would later write that, without befriending Strauss, "I never would have known ... what philosophy is".
 The political-philosophical dispute between Kojève and Strauss centered on the role that philosophy should and can be allowed to play in politics.

 Kojève, a senior civil servant in the French government, was instrumental in the creation of the European Economic Community.
 He argued that philosophers should have an active role in shaping political events.
-Strauss, on the contrary, believed that philosophers should play a role in politics only to the extent that they can ensure that philosophy, which he saw as mankind's highest activity, can be free from political intervention.
+Strauss, on the contrary, believed that philosophers should play a role in politics only to the extent that they can ensure that philosophy, which he saw as humanity's highest activity, can be free from political intervention.